Common Braising Mistakes & How to Avoid Them

 The Fix: Braise at the Right Temperature

 Poaching is another moist heat cooking method that you might confuse with braising.
-Poaching is best used for tender, delicate foods, such as eggs, tender fruits, fish fillets or chicken breasts.
+Poaching is best used for tender, delicate foods, such as eggs, tender fruits, fish fillets, or chicken breasts.

-The idea behind poaching is that it is almost impossible to overcook the delicate food because the temperature of your cooking liquid, ideally, should never exceed 185°F. With poaching, the cooking liquid might be bubbling gently around the edges of the pan, but there should be no bubbles breaking the surface.
+The idea behind poaching is that it is almost impossible to overcook delicate food because the temperature of your cooking liquid, ideally, should never exceed 185°F. With poaching, the cooking liquid might be bubbling gently around the edges of the pan, but there should be no bubbles breaking the surface.

-You should just see gentle convection—herbs or spices slowly rising and falling in the hot liquid.
+You should see gentle convection—herbs or spices slowly rising and falling in the hot liquid.
 This sounds great, and it works brilliantly for delicate foods.

 Unfortunately, the ideal food for braising is far from delicate.
 The collagen in tough cuts of meat will not break down into luscious gelatin until it reaches around 205°F.

-It will take longer to braise at these lower temperatures, but the trick is, if you heat up the proteins in the meat too quickly, they will coagulate quickly and seize up, squeezing out all the moisture and gelatin.
+It will take longer to braise at these lower temperatures, but the trick is, if you heat the proteins in the meat too quickly, they will coagulate quickly and seize up, squeezing out all the moisture and gelatin.

 Just as trying to braise at too low a temperature will not go well, trying to braise at too high a temperature has its own set of problems.
-Braising at 350 degrees or higher means that your braising liquid boils fairly rapidly.
+Braising at 350 degrees or higher means that your braising liquid boils rapidly.